Social Justice at St. Anthony’s

 They welcome your input and feedback.
 The committee meets the first Tuesday of each month.

-Carol Becker, Sr. Eileen Boffa, Nora Bradley, Danny Braccio, Maggie Casciato, Tony Cernera, Lindsay Clayton, Sr. Joan Compango, JoAnne Fabry, Margaret Mary Fitzgerald, Brian Kelahan, Jeff Kiernan, Paul Lakeland, Jeanne Mathews, Al May, Beth Palmer, Melissa Quan, Barry Ryan, John Santa, Eleanor Sauers, Donna Spigarolo, Maryann Welch, Dave Welch, Caroline Wetzel
+Carol Becker, Sr. Eileen Boffa, Nora Bradley, Danny Braccio, Maggie Casciato, Tony Cernera, Lindsay Clayton, JoAnne Fabry, Margaret Mary Fitzgerald, Tom Flynn, Brian Kelahan, Jeff Kiernan, Paul Lakeland, Jeanne Mathews, Al May, Kate O’Mahony, Beth Palmer, Melissa Quan, Barry Ryan, John Santa, Eleanor Sauers, Donna Spigarolo, Maryann Welch, Dave Welch, Caroline Wetzel

 For more information about the Social Justice committee, email Donna Spigarolo.